acino/jump-source/README.md

 - `jumpSource.testFileSuffix`: Suffix to append to source file name before the file extension (default: test).
 - `jumpSource.testSubFolder`: Name of sub folder containing tests (default: tests).
+- `jumpSource.relativeRoots`: Use when the tests are in a directory structure which mirrors the code directory structure.
 - `jumpSource.matchExtension`: When set to `true` the extension of the source file and test file have to match.
 When set to `false` a context menu will be shown if necessary (default: `true`).
 - `jumpSource.filterCaseSensitive`: Used when index files are listed.
 When set to true the filter will exclude results with the wrong case (default: true).
 - `jumpSource.excludePattern`: Used when index files are listed.
 This glob pattern is ignored in the file search.